 In 2007, all JVC regions decided to join together as one central program in Baltimore.
-However, after a long Ignatian discernment process, JVC Northwest discerned to remain independent and locally based to best serve our local and regional communities.
-JVC Northwest and JVC are now sister organizations that recruit alongside each other but now have different missions and opportunities for their volunteers.
-Learn more about the differences here.
+However, after a long Ignatian discernment process, JVC Northwest discerned to remain independent and locally-based to best serve our local and regional communities.
+JVC Northwest and JVC are now sibling organizations that recruit alongside each other but now have different missions and opportunities for their volunteers.

 JVC Northwest has been the catalyst for many other faith-based volunteer organizations, and served as a model for the U.S. Peace Corps.